eead-csic-compbio/chloroplast_assembly_protocol/README.md

 * [reference.fna](reference.fna) is required by this protocol, and it should contain the cp genome of a related species.

+* [reference4columbus.fna](reference4columbus.fna) is required for reference-guided assembly.
+Contains the cp genome of a related species split in two non-overlapping contigs so that the first conting contains the fragment LSC-IRa and the second the fragment SSC-IRb.
+This allows assembly of both inverted repeat (IRa and IRb) regions, as discovered by [McPherson et al](http://bmcecol.biomedcentral.com/articles/10.1186/1472-6785-13-8).

 ## Examples

 Input reads are within "test" directory.